kolaoba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-groups creates an empty file called hello
 5-execute adds execute permission to hello file 6-multiple_permissions script adds execute permission to the owner and group owner, and read permission to other users, to the file hello
+7-everybody script adds execute permission to the owner, group owner and other users, to the file hello